 Diversity and Inclusion

-Over the last year, we have taken time to more deeply consider how we can work to mitigate and eradicate all forms of discrimination and inequity targeted at minoritized and marginalized groups.
-As a department, we have been proud of the values of equity, diversity, and inclusion that we have promoted and nurtured, but we know that we can and must do more.
-As part of our commitment to equity and community inclusion, we created a standing Departmental EDIJ Committee that comprises students, staff, and faculty.
+As a department, we have been proud of the values of equity, diversity, and inclusion that we have promoted and nurtured, but we know that we can and must continue to do more.
+As part of our commitment to equity and community inclusion, we have a standing Departmental EDIJ Committee that comprises students, staff, and faculty.
 This committee advocates for equity, diversity, inclusion, and justice in all aspects of the Department of Psychology and its programs, including curriculum, clinical training, research, and hiring initiatives.
 Our overarching goal is an environment where all members of our community can thrive.